qsib-cbie/sci-rs/README.md

 ## Build

-Install the nightly toolchain, `rustup toolchain install nightly`, `rust-toolchain.toml` asks for configures the toolchain choice.
+~~Install the nightly toolchain, `rustup toolchain install nightly`, `rust-toolchain.toml` asks for configures the toolchain choice.~~

+Nightly builds have been broken since Nov, 2022, see https://github.com/rust-lang/rust/issues/106423.
+Default features compile on stable.

 By default, `sccache` is enabled to match CI builds and improve build from clean speeds for some of the heavier dependent crates.
 Install with `cargo install sccache --no-default-features`.